Eloy Jiménez Player Props: White Sox vs. Mariners

 Eloy Jiménez At The Plate

-- Jimenez is batting .260 with seven doubles, seven home runs and 12 walks.
+- Jimenez has seven doubles, seven home runs and 12 walks while hitting .260.

-- Jimenez will look to extend his four-game hitting streak.
-He's batting .227 with two homers in his last outings.
+- Jimenez will look to extend his five-game hitting streak.
+He's batting .273 with two homers over the course of his last games.

-- In 75.7% of his 37 games this season, Jimenez has picked up at least one hit.
-He's also had seven multi-hit games.
+- Jimenez has picked up a hit in 29 of 38 games this year, with multiple hits seven times.

-- Jimenez has had an RBI in 19 games this season (51.4%), including six multi-RBI outings (16.2%).
-He has also driven home three or more of his team's runs in one contest.
+- In 19 games this season (50.0%), Jimenez has picked up an RBI, and in six of those games (15.8%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.